 Visual artist working in photography, experimental videos and installations.

-In the early '70s Natalia LL's work built conceptual meanings upon seemingly straightforward messages.
-Intimate Photography - an installation derived from pop-art - had a strikingly erotic overtones that bordered on the edge of pornography.
-These first projects were created in 1971 and 1972, titled Consumer Art and Post-consumer Art.
+In the early 1970s, Natalia LL's work built conceptual meanings upon seemingly straightforward messages.
+Intimate Photography - an installation derived from pop-art - had strikingly erotic overtones that bordered on the edge of pornography.
+These first projects were created in 1971 and 1972, titled Consumer Art and Post-Consumer Art.
 Here the model performs activities associated with consumption - mainly the literal consumption of suggestive foods, such as bananas, whipped cream, milk.
 These images were presented as a kind of photographic performances - much like a film.
 At this point, the artist used photography as a kind of imaginary language to reach a dreamlike realm where these acts were reduced to the level of pure aesthetics and sensual experience.
-Themes of "non-reality" become all the more palpable in her other works - Śnienie / Dreaming and Piramidy/ Pyramids, which were related to traumatic personal (life threatening) experiences.
-Natalia LL herself appears in many of her projects (eg. Przestrzeń wizyjna / Sphere of Vision, 1973).
+Themes of "non-reality" become all the more palpable in her other works - Śnienie / Dreaming and Piramidy / Pyramids, which were related to traumatic personal (life-threatening) experiences.
+Natalia LL herself appears in many of her projects (eg. Przestrzeń Wizyjna / Sphere of Vision, 1973).

-During the martial law period, Natalia LL's work was inspired by Christian mysticism, the divide between good and evil - even Satanism, though she did not participate in so-called "Church Art" / "Sztuka przy Kościele" exhibitions (an area of politically-engaged art).
+During the martial law period, Natalia LL's work was inspired by Christian mysticism, the divide between good and evil - even Satanism, though she did not participate in so-called 'Church Art' (Sztuka Przy Kościele) exhibitions (an area of politically-engaged art).
 Conceptualism was primarily a manifestation of the idea of materialism, but the general belief was that it could lead to specific formal asceticism and thus did not confine the spiritual sphere of art.
-Natalia LL became an artist who created her art based on a constant internal dialogue between the psyche and the body, which can be regarded to as an extremely successful continuation of body art.
+Natalia LL became an artist who created her art based on a constant internal dialogue between the psyche and the body, which can be regarded as an extremely successful continuation of body art.
 But her attitude, while it undoubtedly stems from very personal experience, carries a dimension of universality.
-In her work we deal with forms of existentialism and transcendence, while taking cues from biblical inspirations.
+In her work, we deal with forms of existentialism and transcendence, while taking cues from biblical inspirations.

-In the first half of the '90s Natalia LL created installations in which she used her earlier photographic works (such as the aforementioned Consumer Art).
+In the first half of the 1990s, Natalia LL created installations in which she used her earlier photographic works (such as the aforementioned Consumer Art).
 They were presented in forms of slides projected on a white canvas.
 Her work is a constant competition between classical (conceptual, geometric) and expressive forms.
-The artist has a rare ability to combine chaos and order in one piece, such as in Palto's forms which is the best exemplification of her art.
-However, Natalia LL's 90's creativity is not eclectic.
+The artist has a rare ability to combine chaos and order in one piece, such as in Platonic Forms which is the best exemplification of her art.
+However, Natalia LL's '90s creativity is not eclectic.
 Despite the use of her earlier work, she discovers new qualities (values), replacing their current character (eg. Consumer Art or Sphere of Panic).
-She can easily operate with any material (eg. fabric), which not only shows her professionalism, but also demonstrates a wide repertoire of skills gathered thanks to a proper academic education.
+She can easily operate with any material (eg. fabric), which not only shows her professionalism but also demonstrates a wide repertoire of skills gathered thanks to a proper academic education.

 The most important in her work seems to be the impact of conceptualism and body art.
-Her work combines intellectualism with biological changes, which also force to question the basis of existence and human nature.
+Her work combines intellectualism with biological changes, which also forced a questioning of the basis of existence and human nature.
 The artist had the courage to abandon photo-medialism and eventually feminism to embark on further exploration of true art.
-The artistic idea, together with her artistic development increasingly takes up on existential and metaphysical issues.
-In her 1997 Dusza drzewa / Spirit of the tree she makes use of the Far East concept of reincarnation to explore natural and supernatural themes.
+The artistic idea, together with her artistic development increasingly takes upon existential and metaphysical issues.
+In her 1997 Dusza Drzewa / Spirit of the Tree, she makes use of the Far East concept of reincarnation to explore natural and supernatural themes.

 Selected solo and group exhibitions: